Select Page

 The Origins of the Cold War

-The roots of the Cold War can be traced back to the end of World War II when differing ideologies and objectives between the US and the USSR emerged.
-The US, promoting democracy and capitalism, aimed to prevent the spread of communism, while the USSR sought to expand its influence and establish a communist bloc.
+The Cold War roots reach back to the last year of World War II when the ideologies and goal of the Soviet Union and the US began to diverge.
+Both the US and USSR were promoting democracy and capitalism as a means to stop the spread of communism, the US to prevent communism; and USSR to extend its influence and create a communist bloc.

 Building the Berlin Wall

-The Berlin Wall was the physical manifestation of the division between East Germany (German Democratic Republic) and West Germany (Federal Republic of Germany).
-While it didn’t mark the beginning of the Cold War, it intensified the existing tensions and solidified the division of ideologies.
+The Berlin Wall was itself the physical manifestation of the gulf between East Germany (the German Democratic Republic) and West Germany (the Federal Republic of Germany).
+It did not, however, inaugurate the Cold War, although it increased the underlying strains and perpetuated the dividing of ideology.

-The construction of the Berlin Wall began in 1961 as a response to the increasing number of East Germans fleeing to the more prosperous West.
-It started as a barbed wire fence but evolved into a complex system consisting of concrete walls, guard towers, and anti-vehicle trenches.
-The main purpose was to halt the mass emigration and improve East Germany’s economy.
+In 1961 the Berlin Wall was begun in response to the increase in the number of East Germans escaping to the more prosperous West.
+It was a barbed wire fence that began but turned into one of concrete walls, guard tower and anti-vehicle trenches.
+The purpose was to halt the mass emigration and to improve the economy of East Germany.

 The Berlin Wall had significant implications for the larger Cold War conflict: